-The proof will be given later (or maybe never).
-Note that we don't need the general expression for the inverse.
+The proof will be given later.
+Understanding functional properties of the inverse is more important than knowing the general expression for the inverse.

 Exercise 5 (why do we need the determinant?)
 Prove that is invertible if and only if

 Proof.
-Suppose Then, as we know, the inverse exists.
+Suppose Then by the theorem above the inverse exists.
 Conversely, suppose the inverse exists.
 Then it satisfies (3).
 Apply to both sides of (3):